JWST Spectroscopy of SN Ia 2022aaiq and 2024gy: Evidence for Enhanced Central Stable Ni Abundance and a Deflagration-to-Detonation Transition: BayeSN Fits to SN 2022aaiq and SN 2024gy Photometry

-We thank Fionntan Callan, Alexander Holas, Christine Collins, Ken Shen, Stefan Taubenberger, Priyam Das, and others at the One Hundred Years of Supernova Science conference in Stockholm, Sweden for inspiring discussions related to the results in this manuscript.
+We thank the anonymous referee for a thorough review that substantially improved this manuscript.
+We also thank Fionntan Callan, Alexander Holas, Christine Collins, Ken Shen, Stefan Taubenberger, Priyam Das, and others at the One Hundred Years of Supernova Science conference in Stockholm, Sweden for inspiring discussions related to the results in this manuscript.

 This work is based on observations made with the NASA/ESA/CSA \textit{JWST} as part of programs \#02072 and \#04516.
 We thank Shelly Meyett for her consistently excellent work scheduling the \textit{JWST} observations, Sarah Kendrew for assistance with the MIRI observations, and Glenn Wahlgren for help with the NIRSpec observations.
 The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute (STScI), which is operated by the Association of Universities for Research in Astronomy (AURA), Inc., under National Aeronautics and Space Administration (NASA) contract NAS 5-03127 for \textit{JWST}.
 Support for this program at Rutgers University was provided by NASA through grants JWST-GO-02072.001 and JWST-GO-04516.001.